stateless-group/stateless-group.github.io/index.md

   paginate: false
 ---

-HAFINI Group is a consultancy helping financial businesses grow faster by using APIs to be better connected with their customers and partners.
+Stateless Group is a consultancy helping financial businesses grow faster by using APIs to be better connected with their customers and partners.

 We’re experts in the business and technology of financial APIs.